oseughu/larasvelte/README.md

 # Larasvelte Starter Kit by Ose Ughu

-This repository is a Laravel + Inertia + Svelte 5 + Progressive Web App (PWA) Starter Kit designed to help you kickstart your web application development.
-It integrates modern tools like SQLite, Bun, TailwindCSS, and ShadCN UI to provide a fully functional foundation for building reactive and scalable web applications.
+This repository is a Laravel + Inertia + Svelte 5 + Progressive Web App (PWA) Starter Kit, designed to help you kickstart your web application development.
+It integrates modern tools like SQLite, Bun, TailwindCSS and ShadCN UI to provide a fully functional foundation for building reactive and scalable web applications.

 ## Key Features